ilyak93/GAIN-pytorch/README.md

 ## Use exmaple with Google Drive & Google Collabratory ##

-download the VOC 2012 datset from <a href="https://drive.google.com/drive/folders/1N5vE0AYFcim2TYPNZ6DStYxhVItODwBr">here</a>.
+download the VOC 2012 datset from <a href="https://drive.google.com/drive/folders/1N5vE0AYFcim2TYPNZ6DStYxhVItODwBr">here</a>.<br>
-You need approximately 3+ GB of free space.
+You need approximately 3+ GB of free space. <br>
-Put it whereever you like on your Gdrive.
+Put it whereever you like on your Gdrive. <br>
-Then use the [GAIN notebook](https://github.com/ilyak93/GAIN-pytorch/blob/main/GAIN_notebook_4collab.ipynb), put it on your collab.
+Then use the [GAIN notebook](https://github.com/ilyak93/GAIN-pytorch/blob/main/GAIN_notebook_4collab.ipynb), put it on your collab. <br>
 You can fork or clone our repository and then change the path or just use it as is.
-Dont forget to restart as it says after installing all the requirements.
+Dont forget to restart as it says after installing all the requirements. <br>
 Run the main script of two mentioned above with the needed parameters (descreption below).
-Choose the pathes for tensorboard logging, checkpoints and e.t.c if you like.
+Choose the pathes for tensorboard logging, checkpoints and e.t.c if you like. <br>
-We recommend you to synchronize your local storage with Google Drive and then view tensorboard locally, if the3 extension doesnt work from Collab (which can happen).
+We recommend you to synchronize your local storage with Google Drive and then view tensorboard locally, if the3 extension doesnt work from Collab (which can happen). <br>

 running the main scripts:
 ```